Volume 11, Issue 2 (Winter 2026) Health in Emergencies and Disasters Quarterly 2026, 11(2): 129-138 | Back to browse issues page

 1- Department of Emergency Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Iran.

-3- Department of Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Iran. , asadihosein115@gmail.com
+2- Department of Emergency Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Iran. , asadihosein115@gmail.com

-Background: The emergency ambulance service is crucial in delivering EMS to patients.
+Background: The emergency ambulance service is crucial in delivering emergency medical services (EMS) to patients.
 This study aimed to assess the driving behavior of ambulance drivers, who are emergency medical personnel.

-Materials and Methods: Between June and August 2023, a descriptive, cross-sectional study was conducted in the pre-hospital emergency department of Ardabil province.
+Materials and Methods: Between June and August 2023, a descriptive, cross-sectional study was conducted in the pre-hospital emergency department of Ardabil Province.
 The study included 400 working staff who were chosen using the census method.
-Manchester Driver Behavior Questionnaire (DBQ), a demographic questionnaire, was conducted for the sample.
-The MDBQ is a 50-item questionnaire consisting of four subscales: lapse errors, slips, deliberate, and unintentional violations.
-The data collected were analyzed using descriptive statistics, such as mean and standard deviation, as well as inferential analysis including analysis of variance, independent t-test, and multiple regression, using SPSS v.
-22 statistical software.
+The Manchester driver behavior questionnaire (MDBQ) and a demographic questionnaire, were used to collect data.
+The MDBQ is a 50-item questionnaire consisting of four subscales: Lapse errors, slips, deliberate, and unintentional violations.
+The data collected were analyzed with descriptive statistics, such as mean and standard deviation, as well as inferential analysis, including analysis of variance, independent t-test, and multiple regression, using SPSS software, version 22.

-Results: The results showed that there is a statistically significant relationship between age, work experience, education and type of work shift with the driving behavior of personnel.
-The results showed that the mean and standard deviation of the total driving behavior score of the personnel was 37.95±7.26.
-The mean and standard deviation of the dimensions of driving slips, mistakes, intentional violations, and unintentional violations were 14.52±4.26, 6.53±3.05, 13.99±4.04 and 2.88±1.87 respectively.
-The results of multiple linear regression showed that age, education, and type of work shift were predictors of driving behavior
+Results: There was a statistically significant relationship between age, work experience, education, and type of work shift and the driving behavior of personnel.
+The total mean score of personnel driving behavior was 37.95±7.26.
+Also, the mean scores of driving slips, mistakes, intentional violations, and unintentional violations were 14.52±4.26, 6.53±3.05, 13.99±4.04 and 2.88±1.87, respectively.
+The results of multiple linear regression analysis showed that age, education, and type of work shift were predictors of driving behavior.

-Conclusions: Training, Promotion of driving culture, risk awareness, and management by the drivers may be effective approaches in reducing the occurrence of emergency vehicle accidents.
+Conclusion: Training, promotion of a driving culture, risk awareness, and management by drivers may be effective approaches to reducing the occurrence of emergency vehicle accidents.

 Add your comments about this article : Your username or Email: